andyulanoff/Navigator/Sources/NavigatorUI/Documentation.docc/Basics/NavigationTree.md

 But `ManagedNavigationStack` creates and installs a *new* Navigator into the environment, one that knows how to talk to it.

 Which means that the code in the first button fails because it's talking to the wrong Navigator.
-If you want to manipulate the *current* NavigationStack and the designations that *it* knows about, you need to be talking to *its* Navigator.
+If you want to manipulate the *current* NBNavigationStackand the designations that *it* knows about, you need to be talking to *its* Navigator.

 One way to do that is to use the Navigator passed to the ManagedNavigationStack's closure.
 That's shown in the second example.
 ```swift